BANNER IMAGE: SCRIBBLY GUMS ALONG OLD MANDEMAR RD, SOUTHERN HIGHLANDS

 Situations arise where a purchaser obtains an ecological assessment, often at the DA or permit stage, and discovers that they cannot pursue their intended land use or that the costs and delays of doing so may be prohibitive.
 Just because the Local Environment Plan says that a use is permissible with consent, does not mean that consent will be given.
 Consent can be refused on ecological grounds.

-Pre-purchase inspections can be relatively cheap, especially when compared with the costs of property transfers.
+Pre-purchase inspections can be relatively cheap, especially when

 Under the 2017 Biodiversity Conservation Act and Local Land Services Regulation, mapping of some ecological features is a statutory process, with the maps publicly available on-line, though they may not be readily interpreted by novice users.
 The maps are of variable quality, accuracy and resolution.
-A BAM-accredited consultant can engage with OEH to query maps such as the Biodiversity Values Map, and to have them amended where the evidence supports this.
+ESP can engage with NSW DCCEEW to query maps such as the Biodiversity Values Map, and to have them amended where the evidence supports this.
 You can do some of this yourself, as the information is public, but knowing what to do with it may be another issue.
 I have had areas of incorrectly mapped biodiversity values removed from clients’ property or altered to correctly reflect the extent and nature of those values.